mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Latency is mostly a metric for fast path performance.
 Since we collect min/avg/max, max value in most cases will be impacted by the slow path. that first packet that arrives may have the highest latency.

-If slow path latency is desired configure random source/dest ports this way each packet will be a new flow and will hit the slow path only. care must be taken to send a fixed number of packets not exceeding the flow table size.
+If slow path latency is desired configure random source/dest ports this way each packet will be a new flow and will hit the slow path only.
+Care must be taken to send a fixed number of packets not exceeding the flow table size.

 ### Throughput